camilakersten/100-Days-UI-Challenge/README.md

 #019
 Today I challenge myself to use AI to solve the challenge.
 Since it was my first time using I had a difficult time to make it create something appealing.
 Going forward I think I can use AI to generate gradients or solve me some problems, but not necessarily use it to make it from scratch.

+#020
+Today I used CSS Grid for the first time, and I will definitely will be using it more going forward.